Ibrahim-Yaqoob/justforpractice/README.md

 # justforpractice
-this is learning time  for git &amp; github
+this is learning time  for git &amp; github.